El Rancho Hotel and Casino: Caesars World

-Silver Bird (1977–82)
+Silverbird (1977–82)

-In December 1976, Major Riddle planned to take over operations at the Thunderbird and rename it as the Silver Bird, consistent with two other casinos he owned in Las Vegas: the Silver Nugget and the Silver City Casino.
+In December 1976, Major Riddle planned to take over operations at the Thunderbird and rename it as the Silver Bird (later spelled "Silverbird"), consistent with two other casinos he owned in Las Vegas: the Silver Nugget and the Silver City Casino.
 At the time, the Thunderbird employed 500 people.
 Riddle planned a renovation of the resort, and had initially wanted to close the casino for the remodeling, before deciding to keep it open.
 The casino would be enlarged from 18000 sqft to 53000 sqft, and a sportsbook would be added.
 A high-rise hotel building had also been planned, along with the enlargement of the coffee shop and keno lounge.
 Riddle's target clientele included local residents and tourists both looking for cheap food and "loose" slots.
 Riddle believed that the local market had been forgotten over the years as the Thunderbird continued to change ownership.

-The name change took effect on January 1, 1977.
+The name change took effect on January 1, 1977, and the property's roadside sign would be updated to reflect the new name, before being replaced entirely with a new sign the following year.
 Riddle changed the name of the resort because he believed that "Thunderbird" had become synonymous with "poor food and tight slot machines."
-Riddle leased the Silver Bird from Tiger Investment, and operated it through his company, NLV Corporation.
+Riddle leased the Silverbird from Tiger Investment, and operated it through his company, NLV Corporation.
 The renovation and expansion project took place throughout 1977.
 The expansion included a new 500-seat buffet, one of the largest in Las Vegas.
 Joe's Oyster Bar was also expanded, and the resort's showroom was renovated as well.
 Fifty-five hotel rooms were demolished to make room for the casino expansion, and other rooms were renovated.
 The hotel was reduced to 385 rooms.